10 Tourist Rules You Never Realized You Have to Follow

 Don’t wear heels in Athens

 Rome isn’t the only iconic city worried about preserving vintage stone; in Greece, it’s illegal to wear high heels when you’re touring storied monuments like the Parthenon and the Acropolis in Athens, or any other ancient marble and stone historic site.
 (They’re notoriously slippery, so we wouldn’t recommend it anyway.)
+Planning a trip to Athens?
+Here’s the best time to visit Greece and make the most of your travels.

 Don’t jump in the Canal in Venice